BCTR: Bidirectional Conditioning Transformer for Scene Graph Generation: Method

 The Eq. \ref{eq:5} corresponds to the first term of Eq. \ref{eq:2}.
-Then, $Q_{io}^{t-1}$ and $Q_{is}^{t-1}$ are updated with entity features $\hat{Q}_e^t$ through cross-attention.
-This step aims to identify the entity pairs that match the corresponding predicates from the current entity detection.
+Then, \(\mathbf{Q}_{io}^{t-1}\) and \(\mathbf{Q}_{is}^{t-1}\) are updated with entity features \(\hat{\mathbf{Q}}_e^t\) through cross-attention.
+This step aims to identify entity pairs that match the corresponding predicates from the current entity detection.
 The process is implemented as follows:

-where $\hat{V}_e^t = V_e + \lambda \, \text{Norm}(\hat{Q}_e^t)$.
-After updating these queries with the corresponding decoder, $\hat{Q}_p^t$ is further augmented with the updated indicator queries to adjust the predicate distribution, computed as follows:
+where \(\hat{\mathbf{V}}_e^t = \mathbf{V}_e + \lambda \, \text{Norm}(\hat{\mathbf{Q}}_e^t)\).
+After updating these queries with the corresponding decoder, \(\hat{\mathbf{Q}}_p^t\) is further augmented with the updated indicator queries to adjust the predicate distribution, computed as follows:

-Eq. \ref{eq:6} to Eq. \ref{eq:8} correspond to the first term of Eq. \ref{eq:3}, where $W_i$ and $W_p$ represent transformation matrices.
-The indicator queries $\hat{Q}_{io}^t$ and $\hat{Q}_{is}^t$ are computed from entity features, enhancing the predicate query $\widetilde{Q}_p^t$ based on current entity detection.
-However, entity detection does not yet benefit from predicates.
-To address this, we propose a bidirectional attention module to establish conditional dependencies between entities and predicates, augmenting entity and predicate features mutually.
+Eq. \ref{eq:6} to Eq. \ref{eq:8} correspond to the first term of Eq. \ref{eq:3}, where \(\mathbf{W}_i\) and \(\mathbf{W}_p\) represent transformation matrices.
+The indicator queries \(\mathbf{Q}_{io}^t\) and \(\mathbf{Q}_{is}^t\) are computed from entity features, enhancing the predicate query \(\widetilde{\mathbf{Q}}_p^t\) based on current entity detections.
+However, entity detection does not yet leverage information from predicates.
+To address this, we introduce a bidirectional attention module to establish conditional dependencies between entities and predicates, enabling mutual augmentation of entity and predicate features.
 This module is implemented as follows:

-Eq. \ref{eq:9} and Eq. \ref{eq:10} correspond to the second terms of Eq. \ref{eq:2} and \ref{eq:3}, respectively.
-After the bidirectional interaction, the updated queries $Q_p^t$, $\hat{Q}_{io}^t$, $\hat{Q}_{is}^t$, and $Q_e^t$ are used as inputs for the next phase.
-Through multi-stage iterative refinement, the bidirectional interaction between entities and predicates is further enhanced.
-At the end of the iterations, the final queries $Q_{com}^{\text{end}}$ and $Q_e^{\text{end}}$ are fed into the corresponding Multi-Layer Perceptrons (MLPs) to predict the entity and predicate distributions, respectively.
+Eq. \ref{eq:9} and Eq. \ref{eq:10} correspond to the second terms of Eq. \ref{eq:2} and Eq. \ref{eq:3}, respectively.
+After the bidirectional interaction, the updated queries \(\mathbf{Q}_p^t\), \(\mathbf{Q}_{io}^t\), \(\mathbf{Q}_{is}^t\), and \(\mathbf{Q}_e^t\) are used as inputs for the next phase.
+Through multi-stage iterative refinement, the bidirectional interaction between entities and predicates is progressively enhanced.
+At the end of the iterations, the final queries \(\mathbf{Q}_{com}^{\text{end}}\) and \(\mathbf{Q}_e^{\text{end}}\) are fed into the corresponding Multi-Layer Perceptrons (MLPs) to predict the entity and predicate distributions, respectively.